 Why Not Having an Employment Agreement is a Terrible Idea

 As an employer, if you don’t have an employment contract with your employees, they work under an implied employment contract and common law terms will be used in case of a termination without cause and termination for cause scenario, as common law is the default position.
 The reasonable notice required under common law is significantly longer than the statutory minimum protection guaranteed under the Employment Standards Act (ESA).
 However, you can’t use ESA statutory minimum unless you put the terms in the employment agreement and that the employee-to-be consent to it and signed the employment agreement.
 Do note that Occupational Health and Safety Act (OHSA) and the Human Rights Code (the Code) applies to any person who performs work or supplies services for monetary compensation, so you won’t be able to avoid the wrath of these statutes by not having an employment agreement.
-For instance, Section 9 of OHSA requires that, under normal circumstances, a joint health and safety committee be established at a workplace at which twenty or more workers are regularly employed.
+For instance, Section 9 of OHSA requires that, under normal circumstances, a joint health and safety committee (JHSC) be established at a workplace at which twenty or more workers are regularly employed.
+And where Section 9 of OHSA doesn't require you to have a JHSC, you will still need to have one health and safety representative who is selected by the workers they represent if you employ MORE THAN five workers pursuant to Section 8 of OHSA.
 There is absolutely nothing to gain by not having an employment contract!!

 As an employee, if you don’t have an employment contract with your employer, the common law will have to be used to determine whether you are an employee or an independent contractor.
 It’s risky, and there’s no guarantee that a Court of law will decide in your favour.
 If you are not an employee, the protections under the Employment Standards Act (ESA) will not be applicable to you.
 In addition, ONLY an employee can sue for wrongful dismissal and ask for reasonable notice (i.e. just compensation after termination).
 In other words, if you work for a company without any contract, you can be terminated at will, and you MAY NOT receive any compensation at all, unless a Court of law determines that you are an employee.